top of page

 Healing and Growth

-In therapy, families enter into a unique space where collaboration and empowerment form the foundation of the therapeutic process.
-Rather than simply receiving advice or directives from the therapist, family members are encouraged to actively engage in problem-solving and skill-building activities, becoming co-creators of their own healing journey.
-As family members engage in this process of active participation, they often experience a newfound sense of agency and empowerment.
-They discover their capacity to effect change within themselves and their relationships, leading to increased confidence, resilience, and self-esteem.
+In therapy, families enter a unique space where collaboration and empowerment form the foundation of the therapeutic process.
+Rather than simply receiving advice or directives from the therapist, family members actively engage in problem-solving and skill-building, becoming co-creators of their healing journey.
+As they participate, families often experience a newfound sense of agency and empowerment, discovering their capacity to effect change within themselves and their relationships, leading to increased confidence, resilience, and self-esteem.

 bottom of page